vskrishna1082/projectSem6/README.md

 <img src="./graphics/frame-0001.jpg" width="300">
 <img src="./graphics/frame-1000.jpg" width="300">

 Note that this is not a very (even physically) realistic simulation.
-For one, we assume (by randomly swapping 'particles') that the system is ergodic (i.e. it can attain any confirmation, given infinite time).
+For one, we assume (by randomly swapping 'particles') that the system is ergodic (i.e. it can attain any conformation, given infinite time).
 This is certainly not true for liquid-liquid phase separation.
-But this simulation provides a neat insight into LLPS.
+But nonetheless, this simulation provides a neat insight into LLPS.